 The biggest takeaways from the day:

-All quiet surrounding Aqib Talib.
-With top cornerbacks Brent Grimes (Dolphins), Sam Shields (Packers) and Vontae Davis (Colts) re-signing with their teams, and Alterraun Verner (Buccaneers) inking a deal late Tuesday, it leaves Talib as the top remaining corner on the market.
-Verner’s reported deal (4 years, $26.5 million, $14 million guaranteed) came in low compared to the other top corners.
-From a Patriots perspective, it’s obviously a positive development that Talib didn’t generate an immediate market as the team is still in the mix to retain him.
-Talib is arguably the Patriots’ top priority based on his difference-making presence the last two seasons.
+All quiet surrounding Aqib Talib ... until Denver pounced.
+With top cornerbacks Brent Grimes (Dolphins), Sam Shields (Packers) and Vontae Davis (Colts) re-signing with their teams, and Alterraun Verner (Buccaneers) inking a deal late Tuesday, it initially left Talib as the top remaining corner on the market.
+Verner’s reported deal (4 years, $26.5 million, $14 million guaranteed) came in low compared to the other top corners and at that moment, from a Patriots perspective, it seemed like a positive development that Talib didn’t generate an immediate market.
+But then the Broncos swooped in with a big-money deal for Talib that was a shocker.

 Receiver market soft.
 Julian Edelman has to be wondering what he has to do to catch a break.
 Last year at this time, the Patriots were so concerned with missing out on receiver Danny Amendola that they moved quickly away from Wes Welker when the market opened and forked over a five-year, $28.5 million deal with $10 million in bonuses and guarantees.
 But the receiver market is much softer this year -- the biggest signing at the position Tuesday was Dexter McCluster in Tennessee (3 years, up to $12 million) -- and the timing is tough for Edelman, who is coming off a 105-catch season.